Franklins

 Franklins was an Australian discount supermarket chain selling packaged groceries and perishables throughout New South Wales, Queensland, Victoria and South Australia.
 It sold the "No Frills" home brand generic products.
 In 2011 the chain was bought by Metcash and the stores were sold off, shut down or converted into new supermarket banners or other brands.
 The final store closed in April 2015.

 History

 Beginnings (1941–1978)

 In 1941, Franklins was established in Sydney by Frank Lindstrom.
-It was his second supermarket chain, having sold his first one to Woolworths.
+It was his second supermarket chain, with his first one having been sold to Woolworths.
 In 1954, Franklins was acquired by Harold Cornock and Norman Tieck.
 Under their leadership it grew to cover much of New South Wales, and created a reputation for low prices.

 Early Dairy Farm International (1978–1992)

 In 1978, Cornock and Tieck sold the then 75-store supermarket chain to Hong Kong company Dairy Farm International, a member of the Jardine Matheson group, which maintained the chain's discount focus.
 Its turnover was A$1 million.
 Franklins launched its No Frills generic range of products (store brand).
 This was the first such range in Australia.
 The 'No Frills' brand became very important to Franklins as it provided the best value to customers.
 However, unlike Aldi in Europe, Franklins also retained a wide range of brand items.
 Franklins' stores outside NSW were branded black-and-white 'Franklins No Frills' to emphasize the label.
 Eventually the name replaced the white-on-red 'Franklins' in the home state of NSW, until the brand reverted to a red, white and black 'Franklins'.
 In retaliation, Woolworths later launched "Home Brand" and Coles launched "Scotch Buy" (later rebranded as "Savings").
 Around this time, Bi-Lo began operations in Adelaide, using a similar format to Franklins.

 In 1982, Franklins expanded outside of Sydney and ultimately New South Wales to open its first stores in Victoria, at Deer Park, Gladstone Park and Glenferrie.

 In 1983, Franklins opened its first store in Queensland, at Toowoomba.

 In 1989, Franklins opened its first store in South Australia.
 Franklins also launched FRFM, Franklins' own in-house radio station playing songs and advertising specials.

 By 1989, Franklins had also expanded into the ACT, covering the east coast of mainland Australia and South Australia.